glitchassassin/rust-webapp/README.md

 # rust-webapp

-An experimental webapp with a WASM core and JS/HTML UI
+An experimental full-stack webapp in Rust

 ## Purpose